Codeception/Codeception/docs/07-AdvancedUsage.md

 $ php codecept bootstrap ~/projects/drupal/
 ```

-Basically `-c` option allows you to specify not only the path, but a config file to be used.
+Also, the `-c` option allows you to specify another config file to be used.
-Thus, you can have several `codeception.yml` files for your test suite.
-You may use it to specify different environments
+Thus, you can have several `codeception.yml` files for your test suite (e.g. to to specify different environments
-and settings.
-Just pass a filename into `-c` parameter to execute tests with specific config settings.
+and settings).
+Just pass the `.yml` filename as the `-c` parameter to execute tests with specific config settings.

 ## Groups

-There are several ways to execute bunch of tests.
-You can run tests from specific directory:
+There are several ways to execute a bunch of tests.
+You can run tests from a specific directory:

 ```bash
 $ php codecept run tests/acceptance/admin